contentful/slash-developers/docs/tutorials/general/anatomy-cma-request.md

 }
 ~~~

 Now, we must tell Contentful to download and store the file from the URL we've just specified.
-In other words, we must process this Asset:
+In other words, we must process this asset:

 #### URL